In this section

 Test exploit concepts with Postman MCP against test APIs.

-Validate findings with Semgrep MCP's code analysis.
+Validate findings with VirusTotal MCP's threat intelligence capabilities.

 This workflow enables security researchers to leverage AI assistance throughout the research process, from skill-building to exploit development and validation.